kayman233/Formal_language_practice_2/readme.md

 ## To check if word is in the language
 ### Input:
-number of terminal symbols - int number of nonterminal symbols - int number of rules - int
+number of terminal symbols - int

+number of nonterminal symbols - int

+number of rules - int

 Terminals - char

 Nonterminals - char

 Starting nonterminal - char

-Rules
-Left part - char
-Right part - string
+Rules: Left part - char	Right part - string

 ### Example: